T-E-G-A/Chantel-Sip-And-Paint/README.md

 # Chantel Sip and Paint

-This repository contains the source code for the "Chantel Sip and Paint" website.
+This repository contains the source code for the "Chantel Sip and Paint" website I made.
 It showcases various Sip and Paint events and packages, featuring a dynamic homepage, detailed services, special offers, and a contact form.
 Built with HTML, CSS, and JavaScript, and enhanced with Swiper.js and Font Awesome.

 ## Table of Contents